eweOS/catnest/README.md

 ## Differences from systemd-sysusers

-- Users and groups specified in 'm' entries won't be implicitly created if they don't exist.
+- catnest doesn't create users or groups mentioned in 'm' entires implicitly.
-- File path in ID field is not supported
+- File paths in ID field are not supported
-- All GECOS need to be quoted (even it does ***NOT*** content a blank character)
+- All GECOS strings need quotation, even if they do ***NOT*** contain a blank character)
-- gshadow files are not completely supported, but ``catnest`` will append to it when needed.
+- gshadow files are not completely supported, but `catnest` will append to it if necessary.
 All existed group passwords will be ***ERASED***.

 ## About

-``catnest`` is a part of eweOS project, mainly developed by Ziyao.
+`catnest` is a part of eweOS project, mainly developed by `Yao Zi <ziyao@disroot.org>`.

 The source is distributed under MIT License.